-- Faculty Respondents: Upon receipt of the PRC's recommendation, the Chancellor shall make a determination regarding the proposed discipline and/or early resolution.
-The Chancellor and the Chancellor's Designee may consult with each other and/or with other appropriate advisors in making this determination.
+- 1. Faculty Respondents: Upon receipt of the PRC's recommendation, the Chancellor shall make a determination regarding the proposed discipline and/or early resolution.
+In all cases where the Title IX investigation finds a Senate or non-Senate faculty Respondent responsible for violating the SVSH Policy, the Chancellor or Chancellor's Designee will consult with the campus Title IX Officer on how to resolve the matter, including the appropriate discipline or other corrective measures.
+The Chancellor and the Chancellor's Designee may also consult with each other and/or with other appropriate advisors in making this determination.
 In addition, the Chancellor and/or Chancellor's Designee may recommend remedial measures. - 2.
 Non-Faculty Academic Respondents: Upon receipt of the PRC's recommendation, the Chancellor or the Chancellor's Designee shall make a determination regarding the proposed discipline and/or early resolution.
+In all cases where the Title IX investigation finds a non-faculty academic Respondent responsible for violating the SVSH Policy, the Chancellor or Chancellor's Designee will consult with the campus Title IX Officer on how to resolve the matter, including the appropriate discipline or other corrective measures.
+The

-The Chancellor and the Chancellor's Designee may consult with each other and/or with other appropriate advisors in making this determination.
-In addition, the Chancellor and/or Chancellor's Designee may recommend remedial measures. - 3.
-Written Notice of Discipline/Early Resolution Proposal: The Chancellor's Designee shall communicate the proposed discipline and/or early resolution to the Respondent in writing. - a.
+Chancellor and the Chancellor's Designee may also consult with each other and/or with other appropriate advisors, in making this determination.
+In addition, the Chancellor and/or Chancellor's Designee may recommend remedial measures.

+- 3. Written Notice of Discipline/Early Resolution Proposal: The Chancellor or Chancellor's Designee shall communicate the proposed discipline and/or early resolution to the Respondent in writing. - a.
 Faculty Respondents who are Members of the Academic Senate: The proposed discipline and/or early resolution terms shall be communicated in a letter.
 The Complainant shall be contemporaneously notified of the proposed discipline. - b.
-Non-Senate Faculty and Non-Faculty Academic Respondents: The proposed discipline/early resolution shall be communicated to the Respondent in a letter that meets the requirements of a Notice of Intent as specified in APM 150-32-c.
+Non-Senate Faculty and Non-Faculty Academic Respondents: The proposed discipline/early resolution shall be communicated to the Respondent in a letter that meets the requirements of a Notice of Intent as specified in APM 150-31-c.
 Per the Systemwide Frameworks, the Complainant is not required to receive notice of the proposed discipline, but will be informed of any final resolution.